KayTrust/kaytrust.github.io/docs/Manuals.md

 * Entity: Generally, in this document, refers to the Identity Manager administrator.

-* User: The end user who creates its identity either thorugh the IndetityManager or the proxy.
+* User: The end user who creates its identity either through the IndetityManager or direclty by deploying an instance of the proxy smart contract.

 ## Types of contracts